Clarence F. Stephens

-Clarence Francis Stephens (July 24, 1917 – March 5, 2018) was the ninth African American to receive a Ph.D. in mathematics.
+Clarence Francis Stephens (July 24, 1917 – March 5, 2018) was an American mathematician.
 He is credited with inspiring students and faculty at SUNY Potsdam to form the most successful United States undergraduate mathematics degree programs in the past century.
 Stephens was recognized by Mathematically Gifted & Black as a Black History Month 2018 Honoree.

 Early life

 The fifth of six children, he was orphaned at the age of eight.
 For his early education, he attended Harbison Agricultural and Industrial Institute, a boarding school for African-Americans in Irmo, South Carolina under Dean R. W. Bouleware and later President Rev John G. Porter.

 Stephens graduated from Johnson C. Smith University in 1938 with a B.S. degree in mathematics.
 He received his M.S.
 (1939) and his Ph.D.
 (1944) from the University of Michigan.
 He was the 9th African American to receive a Ph.D in mathematics––for a thesis on Non-Linear Difference Equations Analytic in a Parameter under James Nyswander.

 After serving in the U.S. Navy (1942–1946) as a Teaching Specialist, Dr. Stephens joined the mathematics faculty of Prairie View A&M University.
 The next year (1947) he was invited to join the mathematics faculty at Morgan State University.